codenvibes/CS/13 CTFS & LABS/THM/FOWSNIFF CTF.md

 ##### Start a netcat listener (nc -lvp 1234) and then re-login to the SSH service.
 You will then receive a reverse shell on your netcat session as root!
 ==No answer needed==

+We can then exit our SSH session and set up a listener on our local machine:
 <div>
 <br>
 <br>